mithunrana/django-vue-restapi/README.md

 # django-vue-restapi
-in this project i create rest api using django and vue by django rest_framework
+in this project i create rest api using django and vue CLI by django rest_framework

 # installation guide
 first of all install all kinds of necessary api library and tools